jay7x/puppetbolt-pty/REFERENCE.md

 #### `PTY::IO.read(param1)`

-Read the input if any
+Read the input if any.

 Returns: `Variant[String, Undef]`